masolimano/maneage/README-hacking.md

      a new project which is bad in this scenario, and will not allow you to push to it).
 It will give you a URL (usually starting with `git@` and ending in `.git`), put this URL in place of `XXXXXXXXXX` in the first command below.
-With the second command, "push" your `master` branch to your `origin` remote, and (with the `--set-upstream` option) set them to track/follow each other.
+With the second command, "push" your `main` branch to your `origin` remote, and (with the `--set-upstream` option) set them to track/follow each other.
 However, the `maneage` branch is currently tracking/following your `origin-maneage` remote (automatically set